gagoar/alohomora/readme.md

 ## Getting Started

-Here is an example of how you may give instructions to set up a local project.
-You should follow these simple steps to get a local copy up and running:
+Below is an example of instructions you can integrate into your own project's _Getting Started_ section.
+You can follow these simple steps to get a local copy up and running:

 ### Prerequisites

-- node 8 or higher
+- Node 8 or higher
 - AWS credentials to your account. ([more info here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html))

 ### Installation

-If you wish to use it as a stand alone utility:
+If you wish to use `alohamora` as a standalone utility:

 ```sh
 npm -g install alohomora
 ```

-It will make the command `alo` available in your command line
+This will make the `alo` command available in your terminal.

 ```sh
 alo --help
 ```

-If instead you would like to have it on a particular package.
+If instead you would like to add it to a package:

 ```sh
 npm install --only=dev alohomora